-June Hall McCash is the author, co-author, or editor of thirteen books (four historical novels, eight nonfiction works, and one book of poetry) as well as numerous articles.
+Her most recent award is first-place in the Chaucer Awards for Early Historical Fiction for her most recent novel Eleanor’s Daughter: A Novel of Marie de Champagne.
 Her novel, Plum Orchard, won the Georgia Author of the Year Award for best novel in 2013.
 Her first novel, Almost to Eden, also won the Georgia Author of the Year Award for first novel in 2011.
 She is the recipient of eight other literary awards for fiction, poetry, and non-fiction.
-She has spoken to many historical, museum, library, book clubs, and university groups throughout the South, as well as in Connecticut, New York, Wisconsin, Massachusetts, Michigan, Texas, and abroad in France, England, Ireland, Wales, Holland, Switzerland, Italy, and Canada.
+She has spoken to many book clubs, as well as historical, museum, library, , and university groups throughout the South, as well as in Connecticut, New York, Wisconsin, Massachusetts, Michigan, Texas, and abroad in France, England, Ireland, Wales, Holland, Switzerland, Italy, and Canada.
 She has appeared in four film documentaries and on ABC’s “Good Morning America.”

 McCash holds a bachelor’s degree from Agnes Scott College as well as a master’s degree in French and a Ph.D. in comparative literature from Emory University.
 Before becoming a full-time writer, she enjoyed an academic career at Middle Tennessee State University as a professor of French and humanities.
 At MTSU she was founding director of the University Honors Program (now Honors College) and chair of the Department of Foreign Languages and Literatures.
-She was the recipient of MTSU awards for teaching, distinguished research (1996), and career achievement (2003), the latter being the highest award given to one faculty member each year by the MTSU Foundation, She is also the recipient of as outstanding alumna award from Agnes Scott College in 1996.
+She was the recipient of MTSU awards for teaching, distinguished research (1996), and career achievement (2003), the latter being the highest award given to one faculty member each year by the MTSU Foundation, She is also the recipient of an outstanding alumna award for distinguished career from Agnes Scott College in 1996.